The amount of time it takes for a web page to load fully on your screen is known as the Page Speed.

 That is why it takes longer for a search result to get loaded the first time as compared to the second time.

-This helps in cutting down the number of requests made during loading of your page and the bandwidth is reduced by almost 60%.
+This leads to decreased number of requests made while your page gets loaded and the bandwidth is reduced by almost 60%.

 You can use Cloudflare for putting your website on CDN.

 Cloudflare is a global network of data centers that cache content for users closest to them.

 It routes over 10 trillion requests per month via Argo Smart Routing that helps in delivering web traffic over the fastest links available helping in improved user experience.